Victoria Sponge Cake

 My mother-in-law’s birthday was earlier this month.
 We invited her over for a birthday lunch that ended with this cake for dessert.

-It was the Coffee and Cream Sponge Cake from the last book.
+Certainly nobody complained and it got eaten, but I must confess that sponge cake is still not my favorite texture.
+The only sponge I have really fallen head over heels for was the Coffee and Cream Sponge Cake.
 Honestly it is the frosting/whipped cream topping on that one that throws it over the edge.

 Spread it on cardboard and I am sure to still be writing love letters about it.
 But, I digress.